great release, selective inhibition

 People often report a deep settling afterward—a sense that something has finally completed.
 Others notice reduced reactivity, more internal space, increased vitality, or greater emotional range in daily life.
 These changes tend to emerge gradually and organically rather than through dramatic breakthrough moments.

-Cannabis-assisted psychotherapy may be supportive for people experiencing chronic stress, anxiety, trauma held in the body, emotional shutdown, or a feeling of being stuck despite insight or prior therapeutic work.
+Cannabis-assisted somatic work may be supportive for people experiencing chronic stress, anxiety, trauma held in the body, emotional shutdown, or a feeling of being stuck despite insight or prior healing work.
 It is not appropriate for everyone, and readiness matters.
 Clear boundaries, careful screening, and honest conversation are essential parts of ethical practice.

 This approach is fundamentally different from recreational or casual cannabis use.
 The difference lies in intention, dosage, container, guidance, and integration.
 Cannabis is not used to escape experience, but to stay with it more honestly and precisely.